Firefly (DC Comics): Post-Crisis

-During the DC One Million crisis, Firefly nearly burns down Gotham while infected with the Hourman virus, requiring Nightwing and Robin to work with the future Batman to stop him.
+In DC One Million, Firefly nearly burns down Gotham while infected with the Hourman virus, requiring Nightwing and Robin to work with the future Batman to stop him.

 Firefly makes a short appearance in the Justice League of America story arc "Crisis of Conscience", fighting Catwoman in Gotham City over a diamond before Batman arrives.
 Although an epic battle between the Secret Society of Super Villains and the Justice League ensues, Firefly is knocked unconscious and remains that way during the entire battle.
 He makes another short appearance in the 2005 miniseries Villains United when the Secret Six attempts to escape the Society's grasp.

-Firefly is among the numerous heroes and villains apparently murdered by the OMACs in the pages of DC's The OMAC Project, although he later appears alive in Villains United: Infinite Crisis Special and Gotham Underground.
-Firefly appears with Mr. Freeze facing Batman (though Firefly is wearing the same uniform as the Firefly design of The Batman).
+Firefly is among the characters apparently killed by the OMACs in The OMAC Project, although he later appears alive in Villains United and Gotham Underground.
 He and Mr. Freeze are again shown as having worked together a month after the events of the Crisis, Batman working with a redeemed Harvey Dent to take them down before he takes his year of absence while leaving Dent to guard Gotham.

-Following the Final Crisis, Firefly was with Cheetah's Secret Society of Super Villains at the time when Genocide was created.
+In Final Crisis, Firefly is with Cheetah's Secret Society of Super Villains during the creation of Genocide.
 He was defeated by Wonder Woman alongside Shrapnel, Phobia, and T. O. Morrow.

-Firefly is recruited by a new Black Mask to be a part of a group of villains that are aiming to take over Gotham, but he follows his own agenda.
-Inspired by the chemicals that Black Mask used on him, Firefly inserts chips into Gothamites in order to make them burn.
+Black Mask recruits Firefly into his group to take over Gotham, but he follows his own agenda.
+Inspired by the chemicals that Black Mask used on him, Firefly inserts chips into Gothamites to make them burn.
 Not long after the identity of the new Black Mask was revealed to be Jeremiah Arkham, Firefly was arrested and put into Arkham Asylum.
 A short time later, Firefly is broken out of Arkham Asylum by Dick Grayson, who has assumed the mantle of Batman, to assist him in gaining access to Sebastian Blackspell's closest friends.
-Batman (Dick) desires to know what Blackspell's true intentions are in regards to killing the Riddler.
+Dick desires to know what Blackspell's true intentions are in regards to killing the Riddler.

+In 2016, DC Comics implemented another relaunch of its books called DC Rebirth which restored its continuity to a form much as it was before The New 52.
+Garfield Lynns operated as Firefly before being killed by his usurper Ted Carson.

+In the "Infinite Frontier", Lynns turns up alive and still operates as Firefly alongside Carson.